« Previously: Adding Steps to a Flow

-Once you've cleansed and enriched your lead data, you'll want to deliver it to an email/file/system so it's actionable.
+Once you've cleansed and enriched your lead data, you'll want to deliver it to a recipient's email/file/system so it is actionable.

-Whether you're delivering to a CRM/Marketing automation system, Email, Batch file, or some other custom HTTP POST, you'll likely need to connect the dots from LeadConduit to your destination for at least some of the data.
+Whether you're delivering to a recipient's CRM/Marketing automation system, Email, Batch file, or some other custom HTTP endpoint, you'll need to connect the dots from LeadConduit to your destination for at least some of the data.

 LeadConduit has Built-in Integrations with a variety of services that automatically map a basic set of standard fields. e.g. First Name, Last Name, Email, Phone, etc.

 If you are collecting a more verbose set of data, or want to pass along information from the data enrichment services, you'll need to set up Outbound Field Mapping for that data, covered in the next section.